husarion/kortex_joystick_demo/README.md

    git clone https://github.com/husarion/kortex_joystick_demo.git
    ```

-2. Setup the demo (for this step you need to know your computer IP in Panthers network)
+2. Setup the demo (for this step you need to know your computer IP in Panthers network, you can check it using the `ifconfig` command)

    ```bash
    export ROS_IP=<your_robot_ip>